dfki-ric/pytransform3d/_sources/rotations.rst.txt

 representation of a rotation, where the first 3 entries correspond to the unit axis of rotation and the fourth entry to the rotation angle in radians, and typically we use the variable name a.

+Note that the axis-angle representation has a singularity at :math:`\theta = 0` as there is an infinite number of rotation axes that represent the identity rotation in this case.
+However, we can modify the representation to avoid this singularity.

 It is possible to write this in a more compact way as a rotation vector: